-Quercetin is a powerful flavonoid with a wide range of health benefits, including its ability to reduce inflammation, eliminate pain, protect against cardiovascular diseases, lower blood pressure, manage diabetes, prevent certain cancers, boost the immune system, and reduce irritation of the skin.
+Quercetin is a powerful flavonoid with a wide range of health benefits, including its ability to reduce inflammation, eliminate pain, protect against cardiovascular diseases, lower blood pressure, manage diabetes, boost the immune system, and reduce irritation of the skin.

 It is a flavonoid, which means that it is a plant pigment that is similar in molecular structure to a flavone.
-It is also considered a very powerful antioxidant, and is typically the main component in the red and orange pigmentation in various fruits and vegetables.
-You can also find quercetin as a coloring agent in wine and various teas.
+It is also considered a very powerful antioxidant and is typically the main component in the red and orange pigmentation in various fruits and vegetables.
+You can also find it as a coloring agent in wine and various teas.

 Health Benefits of Quercetin

-Quercetin displays a number of anti-inflammatory properties, in a similar way that aspirin can reduce inflammation and associated pain says a report published in the Mediators of Inflammation journal.
+Quercetin displays a number of anti-inflammatory properties, in a similar way that aspirin does to reduce inflammation and associated pain says a report published in the Mediators of Inflammation journal.
 It inhibits certain chemical pathways from generating the inflammation.
-This makes quercetin able to reduce the pain of arthritis, gout, rheumatism, and the general inflammation that people suffer from colds, fevers, muscle aches, and strain
+This makes it capable of reducing the pain of arthritis, gout, rheumatism, and the general inflammation that people suffer from colds, fevers, muscle aches, and strain

 A study published by Dr. Francisco Perez-Vizcaino in the journal Free Radical Research shows the association between a lower mortality rate and incidence of heart attack for test subjects who regularly ingested the antioxidant flavonoid.
-Most of this protective property seems to come from quercetin’s ability to reduce the amount of plaque in the blood vessels and arteries by eliminating LDL cholesterol, also known as “bad cholesterol”.
-Studies have connected reduced amounts of LDL cholesterol with a decrease in atherosclerosis, heart attacks and strokes.
+Most of this protective property seems to come from its ability to reduce the amount of plaque in the blood vessels and arteries by eliminating LDL cholesterol, also known as “bad cholesterol”.
+Studies have connected reduced amounts of LDL cholesterol with a decrease in atherosclerosis, heart attacks, and strokes.

-Quercetin functions as a bronchodilator, and reduces the amount of inflammatory or allergic reaction chemicals in the body.
-Therefore, quercetin can reduce the severity of asthma attacks that react to those chemicals, and also reduce various forms of congestion that are unrelated to asthma, states a 2013 report published in the Nutrients Journal.
+Quercetin functions as a bronchodilator and reduces the amount of inflammatory or allergic reaction chemicals in the body.
+Therefore, it can reduce the severity of asthma attacks that react to those chemicals, and also reduce various forms of congestion that are unrelated to asthma, states a 2013 report published in the Nutrients Journal.

 Usually associated with cardiovascular health, hypertension affects millions of people around the world every year.
 Dr. Edward RL, Division of Nutrition, University of Utah, in his report published in the Journal of Nutrition states that quercetin has shown the ability to lower blood pressure and eliminate the complications so often associated with that disease.
-As a vasodilating, anti-inflammatory, and antioxidant substance, quercetin helps your heart health from a number of different angles.
+As a vasodilating, anti-inflammatory, and antioxidant substance, it helps your heart health and offers protection against a variety of conditions.

 Researchers at the Department of Pharmacology, University of Brazil, conducted a study involving mice, which compared the anti-inflammatory effect of quercetin-loaded microemulsion (QU-ME) and quercetin suspension (QU-SP) in an experimental model of airways allergic inflammation.
-It is frequently used in allergy treatments, since antioxidants with structures similar to quercetin reduce the amount of histamines that are released when an allergenic pathway is stimulated.
-Reducing histamines means a reduced amount of symptoms, and quercetin has specifically been linked to reduced signs of eczema, hives, and hay fever.
+It is frequently used in allergy treatments since antioxidants with structures like quercetin reduce the number of histamines that are released when an allergenic pathway is stimulated.
+Reducing histamines means a reduced number of symptoms, and quercetin has specifically been linked to reduced signs of eczema, hives, and hay fever.